What accessible content is

 This includes content on websites:

-• we control and manage
+• we manage or control

-• we pay somebody else to supply
+• we pay somebody else to provide for us

 • meant only for staff, like our Intranet or SharePoint sites